StackExchange/stack-blog/_posts/2015-07-20-why-are-there-so-many-programming-languages.markdown

 ### People first

 Beyond utility, and beyond taste, businesses run on people.
-Often, you will choose a programming languages based on what you, or the people around you, know.
+Often, you will choose a programming language based on what you, or the people around you, know.

 Stack Overflow chose C# mostly because that’s what our founders knew.
 In turn, it’s what the founders’ friends and colleagues knew.
 Which made recruiting easier, and allowed Stack to get to market more quickly.